jamespham03/heart-disease-risk-assessment/src/api/README.md

 ### Form Validation

-- Implement client-side validation for all numeric ranges
+- Implement client-side validation for all numeric ranges (only if user provides values)
 - Use dropdown menus for categorical fields to ensure valid values
+- Mark only 4 fields as required: age, sex, chest pain type, exercise-induced angina
-- Mark all fields as required
+- Mark 9 fields as optional with "Skip if unknown" option
 - Provide helpful tooltips/descriptions for medical terms
+- Show default values that will be used if fields are left empty

 ### User Experience Recommendations